Deniz Bozkurt

-Deniz Manuel Bozkurt (born July 23, 1993) is a retired Turkish-born Puerto Rican footballer.
-He most recently played for Boca Raton FC and for the Puerto Rico national football team.
+Deniz Manuel Bozkurt (born July 23, 1993) is a former footballer who last played as a midfielder for Boca Raton FC.
+Born in the mainland United States, he played for the Puerto Rico national team.

 Career

 Bozkurt started his career in the United States' college system with the Florida Atlantic Owls where he stood out as a player, scoring 6 goals in 37 appearances over 3 seasons, earning him a call up to the Puerto Rico U20s for the 2013 CONCACAF U-20 Championship.
 In early 2015 he traveled to Germany for a trial with VfL Wolfsburg.